Micemade/wcspots/readme.txt

 * SEO-friendly: Each hotspot is an anchor link, which is great for SEO and allows users to share individual product links.
 * Fast loading: Our plugin is optimized for speed, ensuring your page loads quickly and efficiently.

 So why wait?
-Download our WooHotSpots Block today and start showcasing your products like never before!
+Download our Woo Hotspots Block today and start showcasing your products like never before!

 == Installation ==

-There are a couple of ways to install the WooHotSpots block plugin.
+There are a couple of ways to install the Woo Hotspots block plugin.

 1. In WordPress Admin Dashboard:
-	* Go to "Plugins" &rarr; "Add New" and search for "WooHotSpots".
+	* Go to "Plugins" &rarr; "Add New" and search for "Woo Hotspots".
 Once found, click "Install".
 	* When the installation is done, click on "Activate" button.
 2. Manually:
-	* Download the WooHotSpots from wordpress.org and make sure the folder is zipped.
+	* Download the Woo Hotspots from wordpress.org and make sure the folder is zipped.
-	* Upload the plugin files to the `/wp-content/plugins/woohotspots` directory, or install the plugin through the WordPress plugins screen directly.
+	* Upload the plugin files to the `/wp-content/plugins/woo-hotspots` directory, or install the plugin through the WordPress plugins screen directly.
 	* Activate the plugin through the "Plugins" screen in WordPress
 3. Search for the block within the Block Editor (Gutenberg) and start using it.

 == Frequently Asked Questions ==

-= Does WooHotSpots require WooCommerce plugin being installed and activated? =
+= Does Woo Hotspots require WooCommerce plugin being installed and activated? =

-Yes, in current version, the WooHotSpots requires that WooCommerce plugin is installed and active.
-For the commercial version of WooHotSpots, there is a roadmap with custom hotspot products or content included.
+Yes, in current version, the Woo Hotspots requires that WooCommerce plugin is installed and active.
+For the commercial version of Woo Hotspots, there is a roadmap with custom hotspot products or content included.

-= Which features will be added to commercial version of WooHotSpots?
+= Which features will be added to commercial version of Woo Hotspots?

 * Custom products featuring assigning custom content to hotspots and popovers, other than WooCommerce products.
-* Patterns with pre-designed WooHotSpots blocks to easily start with showcase layouts
+* Patterns with pre-designed Woo Hotspots blocks to easily start with showcase layouts
 * Inner blocks before and after main block content (image, products, and hotspots), replacing fixed title and description.
 * Additional controls for block background image: size, position, filters.
 * Additional hotspot icon styles.